ICanBoogie/docs/icanboogie.md

 [icanboogie/prototype][] allows methods to be defined at runtime, and since getters and setters are methods as well, this feature in often used as a mean to reverse control to provide dependencies.
-What's great about it is that dependencies are only provided when they are required, not when to instance is created.
+What's great about it is that dependencies are only provided when they are required, not when the instance is created.

 The following example demonstrates how a shared database connection is obtained through a `db`